Law enforcement groups dispute GOP senator’s insinuation they were coerced to support Biden Justice Dept. nominee

 Pasco said his group was used to taking jabs from lawmakers, but Cotton’s comments were “certainly not the kind of insinuation that we’re used to or pleased by.”

 Chuck Wexler, executive director of the Police Executive Research Forum, called the line of questioning, “absurd,” adding, “Do you really think you can stand up to law enforcement and threaten them?
-Do you really think that’s gonna work?”
-He said his group had a relationship with Gupta dating back years, when she participated in discussions about rewriting their use-of-force guidelines.
+Do you really think that’s going to work?”
+He said his group had a relationship with Gupta dating back years from when she participated in discussions about rewriting their use-of-force guidelines.

 “We never forgot that she stood with us when it mattered,” Wexler said.

-David Mahoney, the Dane County, Wis., sheriff and president of the National Sheriffs’ Association, said, “I absolutely have not been pressured,” and that he and his organization supported Gupta because of her openness to talking with them about the challenges facing law enforcement.
+David Mahoney, sheriff of Dane County, Wis., and president of the National Sheriffs’ Association, said, “I absolutely have not been pressured,” and that he and his organization supported Gupta because of her openness to talking with them about the challenges facing law enforcement.

 “I think it’s highly political,” he said of Cotton’s comments.
 “And I don’t pay much attention to that.”